 If you see a tri-fold presentation board on sale, I definitely recommend purchasing one.
 You’ll need it eventually for science fair and other projects.
 We reused the same board for all of elementary school by stapling colored cardstock and paper printouts.
 It lasted through multiple presentations most years.
-It finally needed replacing this past school year.
+It finally needed replacing her last year of middle school.
 We upgraded to a foam board with a black background – no more cutting cardstock!
 I am expecting it to last through high school.
 We have this board from Elmers (don’t buy it from Amazon, I paid considerably less at Meijer)

 School Supplies for Teachers